WordPress/gutenberg/docs/contributors/getting-started.md

 The first step is to install a recent version of Node.
 The easiest way (on MacOS, Linux, or Windows 10 with the Linux Subsystem) is by installing and running [nvm].
 Once `nvm` is installed, you can install the correct version of Node by running `nvm install` in the Gutenberg directory.

-Once you have Node installed, run these scripts from within your local gutenberg repository:
+Once you have Node installed, run these scripts from within your local Gutenberg repository:

 Note: The install scripts require [Python](https://www.python.org/) to be installed and in the path of the local system.